Sonryle/JoePhys/README.md

  myWorld.Step(NO_GRAVITY || NO_DRAG || NO_SPRING_FORCES);
 ```

-Creating springs to join particles is an easy task too, simply create a Spring and add it to a cluster
+Creating springs to join particles is an easy task too, simply create a spring and add it to a cluster

 ```c++
  // Spring data